HonoluluHenk/id-class/README.md

 ## id-class

-Helps binding IDs of objects/entitys to their type and thus prevents using IDs for the wrong object/entity - and implicitly documents the usage of an ID.
+Helps binding IDs of objects/entities to their type and thus prevents using IDs for the wrong object/entity - and implicitly documents the entity-type associated to the ID.

 ## Motivation